twinnydotdev/twinny/README.md

 ## Support twinny

 twinny is free and open source, written and maintained by one person since 2023.
 If it earns its keep, a [team licence](https://twinny.dev/#pricing) is the best way to support it.
-Donations are appreciated too.
-Bitcoin: `1PVavNkMmBmUz8nRYdnVXiTgXrAyaxfehj`

 ## License